RotorHazard/RotorHazard/doc/Software Setup.md

 i2c-bcm2708
 ```
 to /etc/modules and reboot.

 run
 ```
 sudo i2cdetect -y 1
 ```
-to check if you have a new device at adress 68
+to check if you have a new device at Address 68
 the ouput should look similar to this
 ```
 sudo i2cdetect -y 1